MariaTheCoder/learningJournal/C.md

 ## December 5th
 Today I finished the first lecture of CS50 on C, and discussed a few topics from the end of the course.
 These topics include bits, how the computer knows from which character a bit starts and ends, how to tell characters from numbers etc. I also read up on floating point imprecision

+## December 16th
+Today I learned about what commands are being executed behind the curtains when the command 'make' is being called.